 Procreate is a raster-based program (like Photoshop).
 Raster is made up of tiny pixels.
 When you zoom in you can see them, they are like little dots.
 Photographies and paintings are best for working with raster-based programs.

 But for some of my artworks, I prefer to vector them because it looks cleaner and I can easily scale it without loss of quality.
-So I usually save my Procreate file and bring it into Illustrator to vectorize.
+So I usually save my Procreate file and bring it into Illustrator if I want to vectorize.

 You can not adjust your color settings for the whole artwork with all the layers, but only to individual layers.

-I was not sure in the beginning if it was worth it but now that I made many illustrations with it I’m glad I gave it a try.
-Procreate is worth its $9.99 price and is great for simple sketching, doodling, lettering and for some creative illustrative artworks.
+In conclusion, Procreate is worth its price.
+It is great for simple sketching, doodling, lettering and for some creative illustrative artworks.
 It is easy to learn, specially if you already know how to use Adobe Photoshop or Illustrator.
 As with every new software, you need some time to adapt it for your needs and learn shortcuts.
 There are an infinite possibility of the things you can do with Procreate.
 If you like digital art, then go for it!
 It’s easy to use and has a large range of features.
 As an illustrator and designer, I work with Procreate often and I hope that these informations will help you have an idea of this App.